anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **2 Corinthians 1.18-22** begins a series in 2 Corinthians (see Proper 4-9, NB: RCL 'Proper 3'), and says that 'every one of God’s promises is a "Yes"'.
+* **2 Corinthians 1.18-22** begins a seven-part series in 2 Corinthians (see Proper 4-9, NB: RCL 'Proper 3'), and says that 'every one of God’s promises is a "Yes"'.
 * **Mark 2.1-12** continues the series in Mark (without a gap), and is about Jesus healing and forgiving a paralysed man, concluding with amazement: 'We have never seen anything like this!' **Isaiah 43.18-25** says that God is doing 'a new thing': 'I will not remember your sins'. **Psalm 41** says, 'The Lord sustains them on their sickbed; their sickness, Lord, you will remove.'

 Year C